 Cloud migration is the need of the hour for enterprises of all sizes as they seek to accelerate innovation, drive digital transformation, improve agility and operational efficiency, increase flexibility, and reduce IT costs and infrastructure complexity.
 In fact, Cloud migration has brought a paradigm shift by offering distinct advantages to organizations over on-premise computing.
-This may be the reason why more and more enterprises are recognizing the need for moving their workloads, applications, IT resources, databases, and other digital assets to Cloud-based services.
+This may be the reason why more and more enterprises are recognizing the need to move their workloads, applications, IT resources, databases, and other digital assets to Cloud-based services.
 Today, 94% of enterprises worldwide are using Cloud services whereas the infrastructure of 67% of enterprises is cloud-based.
 A report by Gartner reveals that by 2025, over 50% of IT spending will be shifted to the public cloud from traditional solutions.
 Furthermore, the global Cloud computing market is estimated to grow from 619.01 billion USD in 2023 to 1,554.94 billion USD by 2030 at a CAGR of 14.1%.

 Challenge 1: Developing a Cloud Migration Strategy

-The trick for successful AWS migration is to start small.
+The trick to successful AWS migration is to start small.
 Instead of migrating everything at once, it’s considered wise to start the migration process with a single workload or application that is non-mission critical.
-Gradually, one can move in an upward trajectory and migrate multiple components.
+Gradually, one can move on an upward trajectory and migrate multiple components.
 Upon achieving success, it’s safe to migrate more complex and mission-critical workloads and applications to Cloud.
 Whether migrating a single non-mission critical application or moving the entire database center at once, it’s important to have a robust Cloud migration strategy in place.
-Partnering with an expert can help enterprises devise a Cloud migration plan, and in absolute detail.
+Partnering with an expert can help enterprises devise a Cloud migration plan in absolute detail.
 Besides this, it is important to take all potential unforeseen consequences into account when developing a migration strategy to avoid any downtime.